Jack Lawrence (songwriter): Life and career

+One of Lawrence's first major songs after leaving the service was "Yes, My Darling Daughter", introduced by Dinah Shore on Eddie Cantor's radio program and covered by The Andrews Sisters in a ballad version in 1941 on Decca Records.
+The song was Shore's first record.
+His song "If I Didn't Care" introduced the world to The Ink Spots.
+And although Frank Sinatra was already a well-known big band singer, Lawrence's "All or Nothing at All" was Sinatra's first solo hit with the backing of Harry James' orchestra in 1939 (seven months after a swinging big band arrangement by James' orchestra with no vocals became a huge hit, and James' theme song thereafter).
+Also in 1939, Bing Crosby with The Andrews Sisters (their first of dozens of successful pairings on Decca Records) recorded a swing version of Lawrence's lyrics to the Italian standard "Ciribiribin" (composed by Dole/A. Pestalozza).
+Lawrence once said of his lyrics to "Ciribiribin" and of the Crosby/Andrews rendition: "I had a ball writing this lyric, giving it a Romeo-Juliet balcony setting.
+Among the many record covers the song had, the one I truly felt captured the fun of the lyric was the first teaming of The Andrews Sisters with Bing Crosby.
+Listening to them, it's obvious they're enjoying their performance."

 In 1946, Lawrence published a song he had written during his tour of duty in World War II.
 It was released in February 1947 and eventually spent 2 weeks at No. 1.
-He wrote it for the then-five-year-old daughter of his attorney, Lee Eastman: Linda Eastman, future first wife of Beatle Paul McCartney.
+He had written it for the then-one-year-old daughter of his attorney, Lee Eastman: Linda Eastman, future first wife of Beatle Paul McCartney.
 The song was called "Linda".

-Lawrence also wrote the lyrics for "Tenderly", Sarah Vaughan's first hit and Rosemary Clooney's trademark song (in collaboration with composer Walter Gross), as well as the English language lyrics to "Beyond the Sea" (based on Charles Trenet's French language song "La Mer"), Bobby Darin's signature song.
+Lawrence also wrote the lyrics for "Tenderly", Sarah Vaughan's first hit and Rosemary Clooney's trademark song (in collaboration with composer Walter Gross), as well as the English-language lyrics to Charles Trenet's La Mer" under the title "Beyond the Sea," which became Bobby Darin's signature song.
 Another French song for which Lawrence wrote English lyrics was "La Goualante de Pauvre Jean", becoming "The Poor People of Paris".